IndustryOutsider is supported by its readers. When you purchase through links on the site, we may earn an affiliate commission. Read more here.

 For this project, we added the $39 Nylon12 skeleton pistol grip.
 It’s very light, at 1.45oz, and extremely durable.
 Plus it just looks and feels great.
 Although I wanted a lightweight pistol, I included the M-LOK rail as well.
 On the bottom there are 3-1/2 M-LOK slots.
 It only adds 1.8oz, but gives me 6.5″ of space ahead of the chassis, without grabbing the barrel directly.
 For a rifle build, this allows mounting a forward grip or bipod.
 CNC-machined from 6061 T6 aluminum, it’s a $55 option for black, or $65 for gunmetal grey.

 Should I decide to go even lighter, I can remove that rail, and use the foam barrel grip instead.
 They’re designed for anyone looking to lighten things up even more.
-Made from smooth-skin NPVC foam, they’re comfortable and tough.
-While the standard length is 6.5″ they can be cut to fit your application.
+Made from smooth-skin NPVC foam, it’s comfortable and tough.
+While the standard length is 6.5’³ Karl can cut it to fit your application.
 Just ask.
-With their inside diameter of 0.875″ they install on a .920 barrel with ease, but don’t slip off.
-Outside diameter on the standard grip is 1.375″ and on the chubby grip it is 1.775″.
+With their inside diameter of 0.875’³ it installs on a .920 barrel with ease, but doesn’t slip off.
+Outside diameter on the standard grip is 1.375’³ and on the chubby grip it is 1.775’³.
 Either one is $10.

 My build list

 In addition to the Crazy Ivan components listed above, I used a variety of mostly aftermarket parts.
-The receiver is a Tactical Innovations Elite22™ billet aluminum receiver in “Stainless” clear.
+The receiver is a Tactical Innovations Elite22™billet aluminum receiver in “Stainless” clear.
 My 12″ fluted, threaded WhistlePig barrel is attached with a stainless v-block set, also from TI.
 Inside, I swapped a JWH Custom bolt out of another rifle, since it’s got the American flag engraving.
 Below that is a standard Ruger trigger housing, but it’s got a few upgrades.
-TandemKross provided the red Victory trigger, KrossPins, and bolt release.
+TandemKross provided the red Victory trigger, KrossPins, and bolt release. **Note that WhistlePig is now known as Acculite22.com.**

 To add a little color, there’s a Tactical Innovations red charging handle, magazine release, and buffer.
 I tried a different aftermarket charging handle in blue, but it was out of spec, and dragged.
 Stick with known brands.
 The receiver extension and KAK Shockwave blade are black now, but I have plans to swap them both out for either red or blue at a later date.
 And I took the Vortex Viper off my wife’s 22/45, until I can get one of us a suitable replacement (don’t tell her).